Return to Koh Chang Beaches

 Coming from Lonely Beach, the road sweeps round a couple of corners before reaching the vestiges of Bailan Bay Resort, and just a few hundred metres further along, The Mangrove, both of which have closed down.

 Next up, the two resorts of Lazy Republique and Cocoon, both French owned, are on the mountain-side, immediately followed by the cheap Thai diner Coconut Cafe and the rooms of Green Resort and Baan Sanook.
-Completing the row, Vanara offers a mix of newly refurbished and older style bungalows in a large garden behind its roadside restaurant.
+Completing the row, Vanara offers a mix of newly refurbished and older style bungalows in a large garden behind its roadside Italian restaurant.

-Opposite Coconut Cafe, a small soi leads to the large 1/2 star Bailan Beach Resort, bungalows on the seafront, swimming pool and a small hotel block behind.
+Opposite Cocoon, a small soi leads to the large 2 star Bailan Beach Resort, bungalows on the seafront, swimming pool and a small hotel block behind.
 There is a sweet little beach here, which runs northwards past the front of The Mangrove but, due to the rocks underfoot, you can only swim if the tide is up.
-Incidentally, at certain times of the year when the tide retreats its furthest, Koh Chang’s coast becomes a perfect spot for the locals to harvest a specific type of clam.

 You can walk right to the end of the beach and through the old Bailan Bay to reach the abandoned buildings on the little peninsula.